Holiday Cottage Newport Pembrokeshire | Bwthyn Trefdraeth

 Kitchen - Oak units including washing machine, fridge, dishwasher, microwave, plus breakfast bar

-Lounge - Oak floor,leather three-piece suite, TV and a picture window overlooking Newport Bay
+Lounge - Oak floor,leather three-piece suite, TV and DVD player, and a picture window overlooking Newport Bay

 Bathroom - With shower unit, wash basin, toilet and bidet